tido64/rainbow/doc/programming/development/building_rainbow_for_pc.md

 3. Install [Homebrew](http://brew.sh/) (or [MacPorts](http://www.macports.org/)).
 4. Install the rest of the dependencies: `brew install cmake libogg libvorbis mercurial`

+!!! note

-> **Note**: The correct version of SDL will be automatically downloaded by the build script.
+    The correct version of SDL will be automatically downloaded by the build script.

 ### Windows

 1. Download and install [Visual Studio Community](http://www.visualstudio.com/en-us/products/visual-studio-community-vs).
 2. Download and install [CMake](http://www.cmake.org/download/).

+!!! note

-> **Note**: The build scripts will automatically download and set up OpenAL Soft and SDL for you.
+    The build scripts will automatically download and set up OpenAL Soft and SDL for you.

 ## Compiling Rainbow